Skip to main content

 an outbound webhook or workplace send target is rejectedthe outbound delivery lane is still fail-closed for private hostsset [outbound_http] allow_private_hosts = true only if that private target is intentional

-browser commands are unavailable before any URL is even triedthe built-in browser tool is disabled or too tightly bounded for the use casereview [tools.browser] enabled, max_sessions, max_links, and max_text_chars
+built-in browse commands are unavailable before any URL is even triedthe built-in browse tool is disabled or too tightly bounded for the use casereview [tools.browser] enabled, max_sessions, max_links, and max_text_chars

-built-in browser open or web fetch rejects a local/private URLthe built-in tool lane is still in public-only modeset [tools.web] allow_private_hosts = true
+built-in browse open or web fetch rejects a local/private URLthe built-in tool lane is still in public-only modeset [tools.web] allow_private_hosts = true

 a target is still rejected after private hosts are allowedthe host is missing from an allowlist or already blocked explicitlyreview allowed_domains and blocked_domains in the owning lane

-browser preview enable succeeded, but preview is still unavailablethe helper skill is present but the runtime binary is missing or not callableinstall agent-browser, verify it directly, then rerun loong doctor
+agent-browser still is not usable after installthe skill is present but the runtime binary is missing or not callableinstall agent-browser, verify it directly, then rerun loong doctor

 Reading Rules